 At the same time, puppies can be quite challenging.
-Most puppies get up to hijinx and will make messes, destroy things, and have a lot of energy.
+Most puppies will make messes, may destroy things, and have a lot of energy.

 Preparing for your labradoodle puppy is important to not only essential to keeping your house in one piece but also to keeping your sanity.

-Today we are going to take a look at some of the best ways that you can start puppy proofing for your labradoodle.
+Today, we will take a look at some of the best ways to start puppy proofing for your home for your labradoodle.

-Keep in mind though that every puppy is unique and you might need to take additional steps once they come into your home.
+Remember that every puppy is unique, and you might need to take additional steps once they come into your home.

 Create a Checklist

 There is a lot to do when you get a new puppy.
-When it comes to puppy-proofing it is really easy to forget a step so to help prepare yourself to get ready for your new labradoodle friend coming home you should create a checklist of the puppy-proofing steps that you need to perform.
+When it comes to puppy-proofing, it is really easy to forget a step, so to help prepare yourself to get ready for your new labradoodle friend coming home, you should create a checklist of the puppy-proofing steps you need to perform.

 Cleaning Your Home

-Not only is this a great way to make sure that they don’t get their paws on something they shouldn’t, it will help you to make sure that there is nothing around that will hurt them.
+This is a great way to make sure that they don’t get their paws on something they shouldn’t; it will help you make sure that there is nothing around that will hurt them.

-Some of your household cleaning chemicals can be hazardous to your new pupper so make sure to take a look at everything you use and ensure it is puppy safe.
+Some of your household cleaning chemicals can be hazardous to your new puppy, so make sure to look at everything you use and ensure it is puppy safe.

 Store Cleaning Supplies and Medication

 Remember how we said cleaning supplies can be hazardous to your doggo?
-Even ones that are relatively safe can be dangerous in larger amounts.
+Relatively safe ones can be dangerous in larger amounts.

 Having a secure and out-of-the-way place to store your cleaning supplies is essential.
 Make sure to put all of the supplies away before they get home.